selmalopez/data-challenges/04-Decision-Science/04-Logistic-Regression/02-CEO-request/README.md

 - Should Olist acquire new sellers, with some cost assumptions to be suggested?
 - ...

-### Tomorrow evening you will present your analysis to your favorite TAs & classmates!
+### In next session's recap, you will present your analysis to your favorite TAs & classmates!